 The role of an executive requires a high level of expertise in various capacities such as managing projects, staff, and budgets.
 These duties may often require your attention outside of your regular shift and because of your commitment to achieving company goals, you don’t hesitate when it comes to meeting the demand.
 This may cause you to ask yourself, am I burned out?

 Depending on how long you’ve been working, your career may be affecting the way you manage your personal life.
 Symptoms of burnout are not always recognizable due to the sense of feeling like you can’t shake off the tiredness.
-Despite your desire to maintain control, there are signals your body may be sending to let you know that you’re overworked.
+Despite your desire to maintain control, there are signals your body may be sent to let you know that you’re overworked.

 You don’t have to struggle any longer trying to solve the am I burned-out puzzle.
 Here are seven ways you can tell if you may be suffering from burnout symptoms